Flash-X/FlashX_RecipeTools/docs/users_guide.rst

                     is a special keyword that inserts the lo array contained inside of a tile, and is a 3 dimensional array.
-The dimensionality of lbound must match the dimensionality of `extents`, and as such the array that this annotation is for.
+The dimensionality of lbound must match the dimensionality of `extents`, and as such, the array that this annotation is for.

 Common attribute
 ^^^^^^^^^^^^^^^^